 According to the temple’s “Nanhokuji Koroden”, it was originally built in the late Taiho era in 703 CE.
 The temple is officially named Tsubosakayama Minami Hokkeji Temple, however over the years people have become used to calling it Tsubosakadera temple.
 In this article, we will explore the history and significance of Tsubosaka-dera Temple, its architectural features, and the best time to enjoy this hidden gem.

-After a long gap of three years, Mani and I were back in Japan.
-Due to the stringent travel restrictions imposed during the COVID-19 pandemic, we missed out on two opportunities to visit this captivating island nation.
-Following a day of relaxation in Kyoto, we made the decision to venture into the outskirts of Nara.
+Following a three-year hiatus due to stringent COVID-19 travel restrictions, Mani and I finally returned to Japan, having missed two previous opportunities to visit.
+Following a day of relaxation in Kyoto, we decided to venture into the outskirts of Nara.
 Although the cherry blossom season had recently concluded, a time renowned for its enchanting beauty, we remained thrilled about the prospect of exploring the splendid temple.

 Starting from Kyoto Station, we embarked on the Kintetsu Limited Express bound for Kashiharajingu-Mae Station.
 Upon reaching Kashiharajingu-Mae Station, we made a transfer to the Local Yoshino train, which conveniently transported us to Tsubosakayama Station.
 The journey from Kyoto Station to Kashiharajingu-Mae Station typically lasts around an hour, whereas the Tsubosakayama Station is just a brief 10-minute ride away from Kashiharajingu-Mae Station.